htcondor/htcondor/docs/version-history/development-release-series-91.rst

   prevents apptainer from displaying ugly warnings about how this won't work in the future.
   :jira:`1137`

-- Preliminary support for ARM (aarch64) and Power PC (ppc64le) CPU architectures on Alma Linux 8 and equivalent platforms.
-  :jira:`1150`

 - The *condor_schedd* now adds the ``ServerTime`` attribute to the job ads of a query only if the client (i.e. *condor_q*) requests it.